 Single codebase, multiple platforms.
 We’re targeting Windows first, with Linux, Android, and web coming next.
 Flutter lets us ship to all of them from one Dart codebase without sacrificing native feel.

-Dart FFI for native audio.
-The voice engine is written in Rust and compiled to a native DLL (voidcom_voice.dll).
-Flutter calls into it via dart:ffi — giving us the full power of native audio processing (cpal for I/O, Opus for encoding, Quinn for QUIC transport) without leaving the Dart runtime for UI.
+Native audio engine.
+The voice engine is written in Rust and compiled to a native library.
+The desktop app calls into it directly — giving us the full power of native audio capture, studio-quality encoding, and end-to-end encrypted voice without any browser overhead.

 The voice pipeline